Moksha (2013 film)

-Moksha is a 2013 Telugu-language horror film which is loosely based on Hollywood movie Let Me In (2010) and directed by Srikanth Vemulapalli, who has earlier directed a very critically acclaimed movie Black and White (2008).
+Moksha is a 2013 Telugu-language horror film which is loosely based on the 2010 Hollywood movie Let Me In and directed by Srikanth Vemulapalli, who has earlier directed a very critically acclaimed movie Black and White (2008).
 The film stars actress Meera Jasmine in lead role.
 The movie was produced by P. Amarnatha Reddy under the banner of Amarnathan Movies and released on 28 June 2013.